greateidea/di-service/README.md

   }
 }

-# before using it, we should register the service
-# the best time of register services is the start of your app

-import { RegisterServiceByProvider } from '@orange/di-service';
-import LogService from '...';

 RegisterServiceByProvider(() => LogService, 'Class');

 # using the service in your component
-import React from 'react';
-import { Service } from '@orange/di-service';

 @Service(['LogService'])
 class LogComponent extendes React.Component {
     constructor(props, {}, private service) {